Performance Analysis of Finite Blocklength Transmissions Over Wiretap Fading Channels: An Average Information Leakage Perspective: Secure Transmission Design

 \section{Secure Transmission Design}

-In this section, we turn our attention to the problem of optimizing key system parameters such as the blocklength $N$ and the power allocation factor $\alpha$ for the considered secure FBL communication system.
+In this section, we turn our attention to the problem of optimizing key system parameters such as the blocklength $N$ for a fixed number of transmit information bits $m$ and power allocation factor $\alpha$ in the considered secure FBL communication system.
 Using the definition of AIL explored in the previous section for different fading scenarios and beamforming schemes, we define the instantaneous secrecy throughput (IST) for a given $\tilde{\gamma}_b[i]$ in bits per channel use (bpcu) as

 where $i\in\{1, 2, \cdots, L\}$ indicates the timeslot index of the FBL transmissions for different block-fading channels, and the indicator function $\mathbbm{1}_C$ is defined as